Meet the Author: Joyce Huber

 Huber grew up in northeastern New Jersey, an area that is a suburb of New York City.
 She spent summers in south Jersey swimming and beach-combing and watching seaplanes.
 After studying art at Pratt Institute and the Art Students League she worked as everything from a fashion designer to a mural painter.
 She went back to school for writing specifically to do the dive books when she was 35 years old.
 She's now 58 now.

-Joyce Huber's books are available from Amazon, with up to 35% off.
+Joyce Huber's books are available from Amazon.